AddrCompany/LightTube/README.md

 ### LightTube Server

-LightTube server is an ExpressJS application that queries the transcoding service and provides an API to interface with the client.
-As mentioned earlier, it does that by constantly polling SQS for new notifications.
-There are also two jobs that runs alongwith ExpressJS: the job for listening to SQS and the job to upload fresh video to S3 (where it would be picked up by the transcoding service).
-Please refer to the server README, to learn more about the architecture and how to set it up.
+LightTube server is an ExpressJS application with postgres database.
+It is composed to an HTTP interface to interact with the client - providing content and it interfaces with OpenNode, Tippin.me and MUX in the form of forever running jobs or server invoking logic.

 ### LightTube Client